NNbaur/python-project-lvl4/README.md

 ______
 TaskManager is a small web application helping to deal with tasks.
 Designed for usage by a small team but also suitable for single person usage.

+### Features
+______

+* Application is configured to work with PostgreSQL database;
+* User authorization system;
+* Only the user can edit and update himself;
+* If the status/label is associated with at least one task, it cannot be deleted;
+* Only logged users can view, create, update, delete statuses/labels;
+* After authorization, the user can create a task for himself by specifying its name, description, status, executor from the list of registered users and, if necessary, select one or more labels from the list;
+* Only logged users can create, update and view tasks;
+* Only the author can delete tasks;
+* User can display a list of tasks with the ability to filter by status, author, executor, and labels;
+* Available two languages of website: RU, EN.

 ### Local usage
 ______